 • Cloud-Dependent: No on-premises version.

-Microsoft Sentinel’s pricing is based on data ingested (per GB) and retention.
+Microsoft Sentinel’s pricing is based on retention and data ingested (per GB).
 While the solution provides various pricing tiers to accommodate different organizational needs, including pay-as-you-go and reserved capacity models, it can become costly for enterprises with large volumes of log data.
 To start using Microsoft Sentinel, users need an Azure account.
 Once registered, they can access Sentinel via the Azure Portal and begin configuring their environments.

 10. Elastic Security